 All tickets include live entertainment, zoo access, free parking and complimentary transport from the car park.
 The zoo is a perfect site, and limited numbers mean you won’t feel too crowded.

 Enjoy a 3 course dinner and 6 hour beverage package at this harbourside spot in Mosman.
 Sitting on the hill between Taronga Zoo and Bradley’s Head the site has good views over the harbour with some tree cover.

 Doors open at 6pm Adults $450 and kids up to 12 years $250.

 A Family Friendly NYE in Centennial Park

 Get the family together and see out the year with a BBQ feast, live music, lawn games and a glass of wine on arrival and $10 cocktails. $95 for adults and $55 for kids two-hour seatings from 7pm till 10pm.

 NYE at Nielsen Park

-	Located in the Eastern Suburbs of Sydney in Vaucluse – ($40 adults, $22 kids 5-15yrs) Great view and a very relaxed vibe make this a good spot for families staying in the east.
+Located in the Eastern Suburbs of Sydney in Vaucluse – Nielson Park is part of Sydney Harbour National Park free zone.
+Great view and a very relaxed vibe make this a good spot for families staying in the east.
 B.Y.O.
 Alcohol and food, picnic blanket.
 Very limited parking – buses do run nearby.

 Strickland house offers excellent views of the harbour and distance views to the Opera House and the Bridge.
-The is a BYO event with alcohol permitted.
-Gates open at 5.30pm and only 1000 tickets are available.
-You can take the 325 bus to the venue but getting home without a car could be challenging.
-Tickets in 2019 $39 for adults $23 for kids
+You can take the 325 bus to the venue, but getting home without a car could be challenging.

 Accessible Areas – Wheelchair access for the NYE Fireworks